subnero1/website-staging/_faq/other-features-08.md

 ---
 layout: default
-title:  Is the PSK a 4QAM?
+title:  Does your modems use a 4QAM as the PSK?
 faq_section: other-features
 ---

+Subnero modems being fully software-defined, users have the ability to select 4QAM for each OFDM carrier.

-4QAM is the same as QPSK.
-We have the option for using it for each OFDM carrier.
+> NOTE: 4QAM is the same as QPSK.